napari/napari/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please delete options that are not relevant. -->
 - [ ] Bug-fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Maintenence (changes required to run napari, tests, & CI smoothly)
+- [ ] Maintenance (changes required to run napari, tests, & CI smoothly)
 - [ ] Enhancement (non-breaking improvements of an existing feature)
 - [ ] Documentation (update of docstrings and deprecation information)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)